 Access to a computer and specifically to the technology of CompClass with the e-book A Writer's Reference, 7th Ed.
+Many students have opted to obtain the print version of this e-book as well, but the choice is ultimately yours to make.

 A secondary, recommended, OPTIONAL text is Research and Documentation in the Electronic Age, 5th Ed. by Diana Hacker and Barbara Fister, ISBN: 978-0-312-56672-2.
-This book will provide you with many good resources for researching online, and is really cheap.
+This book will provide you with many good resources for researching online, and is really inexpensive.